wodby/docker4php/docs/index.md

 Docker4PHP is a set of docker containers optimized for PHP.
 Use docker-compose.yml file from [docker4php repository](https://github.com/wodby/docker4php) to spin up local environment on Linux, Mac OS X and Windows.

-Docker4PHP is designed to be used for local development, if you're looking for a production solution see [using in production](production.md).

 ## Overview

 The PHP stack consist of the following containers: